clash-lang/clash-lang.org/content/blog/0005-synthesis-domain.md

   -> [..]
 {{< / highlight >}}

-# Bonus: multiple hidden clocks
+# Bonus: multiple hidden clocks (experimental)
 Thanks to the API changes, you can now use multiple hidden clocks, resets, and enables.
 It basically works as you'd expect it would:

 {{< highlight haskell >}}
 delay2